tanrax/org-social-relay/README.md

 #### Discover new feeds

 Every day, Relay analyzes the feeds of all registered users to discover new feeds they follow.
+> This should be per-day only for the global users, the feeds that get fetched because of groups/local feeds can get their profiles updated then with basically no effort. <br>
+> Also, maybe discover new groups? <br>